BAILOOL/YodaSpeak/README.md

 1. Obviously, as you might have noticed, the translation is not working perfectly.
 I have used only about 200k sentences for the training.
 It should be better once more data is fed.

-2. I have notices that adding end of sentence punctuation ('.','?','!') works better than without it.
+2. I have noticed that adding end of sentence punctuation ('.','?','!') works better than without it.

 3. Yoda is neither able to speak super short phrases ("Hello", "Hi") nor very long sentences.